liamdickson-uni/group-h-sem/use-cases/use-case-11.md

 ### Goal in Context

-As a *National Finance Manager* I want to have access to a list of all the cities in a continent organised by largest population to smallest so that I can have a greater understanding of all cities contained within the country in an organised way.
+As a *National Finance Manager* I want to have access to a list of all the cities in a country organised by largest population to smallest so that I can have a greater understanding of all cities contained within the country in an organised way.
 This will allow me to determine where the bulk of our profit in the country will be.

 ### Scope